DrCuis/Tutorials/100-Quick-Tour/README.md

 The basic solution to this problem is to hide information until it is needed and present it in context.

 The initial user interface screen is pretty sparse.
-Cuis Smalltalk is also an “Interactive Development Environmant” just waiting for you.
+Cuis Smalltalk is also an “Interactive Development Environment” just waiting for you.

 The entry point of this interface is the World Menu which you can get by clicking on the desktop.